fboucquez/symbol-bootstrap/docs/config.md

   -u, --user=user                   [default: current] User used to run docker images when creating configuration files
                                     like certificates or nemesis block. "current" means the current user.

-  --noPassword                      When provided, Bootstrap will not ask for a password
+  --noPassword                      When provided, Bootstrap will not use a password, so private keys will be stored in
+                                    plain text.
+Use with caution.

   --pullImages                      It pulls the utility images from DockerHub when running the configuration.
 It only
                                     affects alpha/dev docker images.